Environmental Law, Citizen Activism, and the Regulatory War That Transformed New York City

 William W. Buzbee

-William W. Buzbee is Professor of Law at Georgetown University Law Center.
+William W. Buzbee is Professor of Law at Emory University School of Law and will be joining the law faculty at Georgetown University Law Center in the fall of 2014.
 He is coauthor of Environmental Protection: Law and Policy and editor of Preemption Choice: The Theory, Law, and Reality of Federalism's Core Question.
 He has published in many leading law reviews.